JasselD/JasselNotes/COMP607/RAID.md

 - Spread

 **Parity
-- Information that is used to r
+- Information that is used to rebuild the data in the event of a disk failure